 Water Resistance and Breathability

 In order to lose weight in materials and construction, there is also a loss in durability.
-A full-leather boot will undoubtedly last longer than a synthetic leather and mesh shoe.
+A full-leather boot will last longer than a synthetic leather and mesh shoe.
 Yet, lightweight boots require little break-in period and are more comfortable when trekking long distances (when compared to a clunky heavyweight boot).
 All of these boots have a longer lifespan than a shoe, though they will not last as long as a heavyweight option.
-We are pleased with the durability of all of the models in our review and believe they can last for a couple of seasons or more when seeing regular use.
+We are pleased with the durability of all of the models reviewed and believe they can last for a couple of seasons or more when seeing regular use.

 — Jane Jackson